YuqianZhang08/Object-Detection-using-OpenCV-YOLO/README.md

 which generates two .txt files that include the results of cpp implemented model and python implemented model for the task.

 ## Other functions
-In batchprocess.cpp file, the method to implement dll in cpp is also indicated.
+In batchprocess.cpp file, the method to implement dll in cpp is also included.